 Scissor kicks are similar to flutter kicks, having your back towards the edge of the pool, open your legs like a V and then bring them back together quickly.
 Do small and fast movements to work your quads and inner thighs and keep your core engaged!

-Image from Shape Magazine
+Image: Shape Magazine

 Arm raises in the pool will help with the range of motion in your shoulders.
 If you are injured or have had shoulder issues in the past, this will help get your body healthy without causing stress to your tendons.